chrismp/Metacritic-games-analysis/README.md

 -- Console?
 DONE
 - Does a critic's score correlate more with players' score if review published after game release?
 - Define "overrated" as (critic score - user score >= 10), "underrated" as (critic score - user score <= -10); Are there more overrated/underrated games than in the past?
-- Top X list of most underrated games
+- Top underrated games DONE
-- Top X list of most overrated games
+- Top overrated games DONE
 - Correlation between game popularity and disparity of user/metascore?